cspray/StopInjection/README.md

 #### As a library in your own applications or build process

-You can also use this library outside the CLI tool and can integrate with your own static analysis appls or build processes.
+You can also use this library outside the CLI tool and can integrate with your own static analysis app or build processes.
 We assume in the example usages below that you have autoloading appropriate setup.

 ```php
 <?php